dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 economy, on a local, regional and national level?
 Do you think that would benefit a struggling economy or would it be detrimental?
 How do you think such regulation would affect small business? ....
-What happens when small business struggles on national scale?
+What happens when small business struggles on a national scale?
 Isn't small business crucial for the middle class?
 Isn't the middle class vital for the prosperity of common Americans?
-If you support something like this, *THEN WHO AND WHAT DO YOU STAND FOR?* If not the american economy, *THEN WHO OR WHAT DO YOU REPRESENT?*
+If you support something like this, *THEN WHO AND WHAT DO YOU STAND FOR?* If not the American economy, *THEN WHO OR WHAT DO YOU REPRESENT?*

 > If you'd like to read more about what I've personally experienced in